Nirb8/SCA-Processing/README.md

 For ruleset input, click the cells on the sample grid to the left to toggle their states, **m** or clicking on the tabs to swap between editing turning and crossing rules, and **l** to load the ruleset currently displayed in the sample grid into the bottom row of cells.
 Alternatively, click on the current active rule tab to type in a rule(only numbers will be accepted into the textbox).
 Press **enter/return** or click anywhere to confirm the rule selection.
 If nothing is entered, no changes will be made to the currently displayed ruleset.

-Press **t** to toggle time-varying rulesets(current status displayed in console temporarily).
+Press **t** to toggle through the ruleset modes(Single Ruleset, Time-Varying Rulesets, Space-Varying Rulesets), current status will be displayed in console

 Color is enabled by default, pressing **c** will toggle it on/off.

-When analyzing particiularly long braids, you can use the scrollwheel to scroll to a different part of the braid; hold **shift** to scroll faster.
+When analyzing particiularly long braids, you can use the scrollwheel to move to a different part of the braid; hold **shift** for increased scroll speed.

 Press **Esc** to quit the program.